twurple/twurple/docs/migration/index.md

 Previously, {@ApiClient} exposed a few helper methods to instantiate it with an {@AuthProvider} created internally.

-In order to decouble these components from each other, these helpers were removed.
+In order to decouple these components from each other, these helpers were removed.
 Instead, you should now instantiate the providers by yourself.

 Additionally, some token related helpers on the {@ApiClient} have been removed.